dj-nitehawk/MiniDevTo/README.md

 # MiniDevTo
-The source code of the Dev.To article "Building REST APIs In .Net 6 The Easy Way!"
+The source code of the Dev.To article [Building REST APIs In .Net 6 The Easy Way!](https://dev.to/djnitehawk/building-rest-apis-in-net-6-the-easy-way-3h0d)